Housing – Resource subpage

 Santa Barbara Tenants Union

-An all-volunteer, tenant-led Union dedicated to defending tenants against unjust evictions, rent increases, and negligent and abusive landlords.
-Union members provide each other and other tenants education, solidarity, and mutual support in the fight to make housing a human right.
+SBTU is an all-volunteer, tenant-led Union dedicated to defending tenants against unjust evictions, rent increases, and negligent and abusive landlords.
+Union members provide each other and other tenants with education, solidarity, and mutual support in the fight to make housing a human right.

 SBCAG Housing Dashboard

-An interactive tool tracking housing development, affordability, availability, and demographic trends.
+The SBCAG Dashboard is an interactive tool tracking housing development, affordability, availability, and demographic trends in Santa Barbara County.

 Housing Authority of the City of Santa Barbara